BF/SF Super Reverb

 3. The bias circuit was changed with separate wires to each of the 6L6 tubes and resistor values changed.

-4. 150 ohm cathode resistors on 6L6 tubes and a cap between the two catodes.
+4. 150 ohm cathode resistors on 6L6 tubes and a cap between the two cathodes.

 The changes are marked with red circles in figure below.
-Note that we’ve used the Vibrolux AB568 layout diagra which is the same as Super Reverb.
+Note that we’ve used the Vibrolux AB568 layout diagram which is the same as Super Reverb.

 Logical schematics: